hebernielsen/Data_Mining_7331/README.md

 Uploaded a Jupyter notebook page for doing PCA analysis and a copy of two component model visualization that is not correct because doesn't show 2 colors.

 Uploaded a Jupyter notebook page for the Violin plots.

+17 February 2019
+Added to the existing "Mini Project 1" folder my current version of the miniproject, namely ipynb file with "clean_code" in the title - which is my progress to date on this miniproject sans contributions from other team members.
+Updated the document that contains my responses to the mini project questions.